-- 15. During the reporting period, I reported regularly to the Chief of the Defence Force and the Service Chiefs.
-The reports contained information for the reporting period on new briefs of evidence referred to ODMP, the outcomes of briefs closed, the number of trials before Defence Force magistrates (DFMs), Restricted Courts Martial (RCM) and General Courts Martial (GCM), referrals to the Registrar of Military Justice (RMJ) and included statistics giving a general overview of matters referred to me. - 16.
-When appointed, I was directed by the Minister to provide him with quarterly reports on the operation and workload of the Office and matters which may have implications for the command or operational imperatives of the ADF.
-I have provided those reports to the Minister. - 17.
-The Military Justice Coordination Committee (MJCC) met periodically during the year.
-This committee was created in response to the Street/Fisher recommendation that a committee be formed to:
+19. During the reporting period, ODMP reported to the Chief of the Defence Force and the Service Chiefs.
+The reports contained information for the reporting period on new briefs of evidence referred to ODMP, the outcomes of briefs closed, the number of trials before Defence Force Magistrates (DFM's), Restricted Courts Martial (RCM) and General Courts Martial (GCM), referrals to the Registrar of Military Justice (RMJ) and included statistics giving a general overview of matters referred to the DMP.